 In November, fellows join the American Political Science Association (APSA) Congressional Fellowship Program to expand their knowledge and awareness of Congress and the political process.

 Fellowship assignments typically begin in January.
-During these assignments, fellows are full-time, contributing participants in the policy process with members of Congress.
+During these assignments, fellows are full-time, contributing participants in the policy process with members of Congress or in the executive branch.
 Fellows typically will:

 - help develop legislative proposals;